What is an EPC?

 Ways to improve EPC scores

-In simple words, raising an EPC rating involves reducing heat loss and improving system efficiency.
+In simple words, raising an EPC rating in London involves reducing heat loss and improving system efficiency.
 Common measures include cavity or solid-wall insulation, loft insulation to a minimum depth of 270mm, floor insulation, upgraded glazing and draught-proofing around doors and windows.
 Additional upgrades can be done around insulating hot-water cylinders and pipes, fitting LED lighting, installing smart thermostats and replacing outdated boilers.
 Solar panels or heat pumps are renewable systems and can enhance ratings.

 Costs of upgrading for C EPC rating